 When her very aggressive, pediatric malignant brain tumor came back for the third time, she realized that traditional treatments were, quite literally, a “do or die” thing.
 Vanessa received proton radiation therapy treatment at the Maryland Proton Treatment Center to reduce the remaining portion of the tumor.
 Proton therapy is more targeted and specific than traditional radiation, thereby reducing the risk of damaging surrounding organs.
 At the Proton Treatment Center, Vanessa worked with Young Kwok, M.D. and Kat Steacey, CRNP.
 These proton radiation treatments put Vanessa in remission for a third time.

-Today, Vanessa is 24 and living in the Hedgesville/Martinsburg area of West Virginia and keeping incredibly busy.
+As of October 2020, Vanessa is 25 and has completed her degree from West Virginia University.
+She is living in the Hedgesville/Martinsburg area of West Virginia and keeping incredibly busy.
 In addition to writing a book, she plans to continue skydiving, become a motivational speaker, work for The American Cancer Society, develop an app that rates the accessibility of public handicap bathrooms, create workout videos for the disabled and those that need more assistance, just to name a few of her plans.
 She says, “It’s crazy how certain situations can change your goals and perspectives.”
 Vanessa is currently volunteering in Relay For Life, where she is a subcommittee member of the Youth Leadership Team.
 Vanessa also donates care packages for the patients on the oncology floor of her local hospital for those receiving chemotherapy.
 She has a YouTube channel that will hopefully kickstart her motivational speaking plans and help others.
 Vanessa’s positive spirit is inspirational.

 On June 18, 2019, Vanessa celebrated the one year anniversary of her most recent remission, and the summer marked three years since her brain surgery, four years since symptoms started, and August 2nd was her 24th birthday.